Pulp, Duran Duran, and Saint Etienne all submitted James Bond theme songs for 1997’s Tomorrow Never Dies, before Sheryl Crow’s version was chosen.

 Try three issues of Film Stories magazine – for just £4.99: right here!

 What makes a great James Bond theme song?
-Traditionally, it has to sound good over silhouettes of women, guns, and other 007-related iconography, but in eras past, composer John Barry’s involvement in writing title tracks would lead to his unforgettable motifs being interpolated into the score too.
+Traditionally, it has to sound good over silhouettes of women, guns, and other 007-related iconography.
+In eras past, composer John Barry would interpolate unforgettable title track motifs into his score too.
 In later years, as the producers have courted big chart stars, the songs have often been separated from the scores, leading to a process of tendering such as the one that started with 1997’s Tomorrow Never Dies.

-Artists have always submitted their own prospective Bond songs to producers, and unused tracks over the years include Johnny Cash’s “Thunderball”, Blondie’s “For Your Eyes Only”, and (most recently) Radiohead’s “Spectre”.
+Artists have always submitted their own prospective Bond songs to producers.
+Unused tracks over the years include Johnny Cash’s “Thunderball”, Blondie’s “For Your Eyes Only”, and (most recently) Radiohead’s “Spectre”.
 Following the chart success of GoldenEye’s title track (written by Bono and the Edge and performed by Tina Turner) producers Barbara Broccoli and Michael G. Wilson decided to put out an informal call for title song submissions.

 It’s worth mentioning that the title of the 18th James Bond film started out as Tomorrow Never Lies, which would have been the slogan of the evil media empire that runs up against Pierce Brosnan’s Bond.
-Infamously, a typo gave the producers the alternative option of Tomorrow Never Dies, which they eventually took, even though it makes as much sense with the film as Quantum Of Solace does for a film where “Quantum” is also the name of an off-brand SPECTRE.
+Infamously, a typo gave the producers the alternative option of Tomorrow Never Dies.
+They grabbed it with both hands, even though it makes as much sense with the film as Quantum Of Solace does for a film where “Quantum” is also the name of an off-brand SPECTRE.

 The title seemingly wasn’t the only seat-of-the-pants decision on this tumultuous production, which we’ve detailed in a recent episode of the Film Stories podcast.
 Have a listen to that here:

 Meanwhile, composer David Arnold was picking up the conductor’s baton on the film’s score, having just won a Grammy for his work on Independence Day and also impressing Broccoli and Wilson with “Shaken And Stirred”, his album of Bond theme covers by popular artists.
-On the theme song front, after receiving submissions from an array of British and European artists, the producers selected Sheryl Crow for the coveted gig.
+On the theme song front, after receiving submissions from various artists, the producers selected Sheryl Crow for the coveted gig.

-As a result of the tendering process, Tomorrow Never Dies has more potential theme songs than any other entry in the long-running series.
-Marc Almond and The Cardigans were among the many acts who reportedly submitted demos, but not all of the submitted tracks have been available to listen to one way or another.
+From that tendering process, Tomorrow Never Dies has more potential theme songs than any other entry in the long-running series.
+Marc Almond and The Cardigans were among the many acts who submitted tracks, but not every submission has been released.

 Looking at the tracks that are available, whether they’ve been released or repurposed with new lyrics, here are some stories of the artists whose unused takes we’ve heard…